 If the potential human rights or environmental risks of a transaction are assessed as high but the responsible underwriter wants to pursue it, it is automatically transferred through the SBR referral tool to Swiss Re's in-house team of sustainability experts.
 These specialists then conduct targeted research to decide whether the transaction at hand is acceptable on ethical grounds.

 This decision takes the form of a binding recommendation either to go ahead with the transaction, to go ahead with certain conditions attached, or to abstain.
 If there is disagreement about the recommendation, the case can be escalated to the next management level and, ultimately, to the Group Chief Risk Officer and the Group Executive Committee.

 As the Sustainable Business Risk Framework is based on the principles of respecting human rights and protecting the environment, the SBR process with its two due-diligence tools, company exclusions and country exclusions are our principal means to ensure compliance with the UN Global Compact in our core business.

 Since we introduced the SBR assessment tool in 2015, we have continually fine-tuned it, thus strengthening our underwriters' ability to integrate sustainability risk assessment into their decision-making.
 Between 2015 and 2017, this led to a marked, and steady, decrease of SBR referrals to our in-house sustainability experts.

 In 2018, however, the number of SBR referrals rose, from 178 in the previous year to 247.
 This increase was mainly driven by the introduction of our thermal coal policy.
 Many of the coal-related referrals were submitted by our underwriters to have the thermal coal exposures of specific transactions clarified.
 In 2019, the number of referrals fell again, to 238 transactions.
 Of those, we issued negative recommendations in 37 cases and positive recommendations with conditions attached in 42 cases.

-Learn more about our company and country exclusions.
+Learn more about our company and industry/country exclusions.